-The proposed Code also intends to allow the approval of zero lot line dwellings as complying development.
+The proposed Code also intends to allow the approval of zero lot line dwellings (nil setback to one side boundary) as complying development.
 Concern is raised that the proposed Code does not require an easement for access and maintenance to be obtained over the property which shares the boundary with the zero lot line dwelling wall.
-This will create future access and maintenance issues for the resident of
+This will create future access and maintenance issues for the resident of the zero lot line dwelling.

-- Request DPE to ensure that the proposed side setback control does not have an adverse impact upon overshadowing, solar access and privacy of adjoining properties. - Request DPE to ensure that the proposed Code requires a maintenance and access easement to be obtained on the adjoining lot if it is proposed to construct a dwelling with nil side setback as a CDC.
+- Request DPE to ensure that the proposed side setback control does not have an adverse impact upon visual bulk, overshadowing, solar access and privacy of adjoining properties; - Request DPE to ensure that the proposed Code requires a maintenance and access easement to be obtained on the adjoining lot if it is proposed to construct a dwelling with nil side setback as a CDC.